konstantin0s/movies-app/readme.md

 # 13. You can edit the movie & also you can delete the movie(with confirmation).
 # 14. You can add your own collection of movies where can be seen by whomever will navigate on this website.
 # 15. Questions or recommendations on how to improve the website?
 Shoot me an email at: constantintofan85@gmail.com

+# Implement stars, so people can vote by clicking on stars.
+# Deploy the app to heroku & add it to the portfolio